 When selecting cheese for nachos, you want a smooth melt.
 And one that has enough stringiness when you pull the chip away from the dish to your mouth.
 This Queso Chihuahua Shredded Quesadilla Cheese is an excellent choice.
 I also suggest using evaporated milk, which doesn’t cause any separating of the liquid in the dip.

 This recipe doesn’t take much time to prepare and is full of homemade flavor.
 It begins with cooking some jalapeño pepper, green onions, and garlic and ends with simmering a generous pound of crawfish tails in the cheese dip mixture.
+Or, you can use leftover crawfish from your last crawfish boil.

 I like layering the chips in a tray or casserole dish.
 Then spooning the dip on top and garnishing with lime, cilantro, and more jalapeño pepper rings.
 The peppers add just the right amount of heat to the dish, which also comes from a generous portion of seasoning like Slap Ya Mama Cajun Seasoning.